Simple One Time Password (OTP) In PHP MySQL – Free Download

 Field Description

-user_email The primary key.
-This can actually be the user ID, transaction ID, order ID – Whatever you want to track.
+email Primary key.
+This can also be the user ID, transaction ID, order ID – Whatever you want to add an OTP to.

-otp_timestamp Time at which the OTP is generated, used to calculate the expiry time.
+timestamp Time at which the OTP is generated.
+Used to prevent brute force attacks and add an expiry time.

 PART 2) PHP OTP LIBRARY